Quantum mutual information and quantumness vectors for multi-qubit systems: Introduction

+We find that these dissension vectors are useful in capturing, local as well as nonlocal quantumness of the multiparticle states.
+They reveal the complex structures of correlations present in the state.
+We also find that under nonunital channel, these measures can increase.
+This suggests that a dissension vector is also characterizing local quantum properties.
+To put these measures on strong footing, we consider some physical applications.
+We posit two such applications in quantum informations protocols -- a) Bennett and Brassard quantum key distribution protocol (BB84) \cite{QKD_BB84} and b) Grover search algorithm \cite{PhysRevLett.79.325}.
+We find that in BB84 protocol, using dissension vector, the respective parties can detect the presence of an eavesdropper.
+In the case of Grover search algorithm, we find that to achieve success in Grover search algorithm, a substantial amount of dissension should develop during the processes.
+The dissension vectors can trace the correlations, and are maximum where one expects maximum correlations.

 The organization of the paper is as follows.
-In Section II, we discuss classical mutual information and its extension to quantum regime.
-In Section III, we discuss correlations and quantumness.
-In Section IV, we extend the notion of discord along two different tracks and give expressions for dissension vectors for $n$-qubit case.
-In Section V, we analyze these measures with examples for two, three, and four-qubit cases.
-In Sections VI and VII, we address a few related issues.
-Finally we conclude in Section VIII.
+In Section 2, we discuss classical mutual information and its extension to quantum regime.
+We discuss correlations and quantumness in Section 3.
+In Section 4, we extend the notion of discord along two different tracks and give expressions for dissension vectors for $n$-qubit case.
+In Section 5, we analyze these measures with examples for three- and four-qubit systems.
+We discuss some features of these measures in Sections 6.
+In section 7, we address the possible physical applications of these measures.
+Finally we conclude in Section 8.